Neverwhere (novel): Plot

-Neverwhere is the story of Richard Mayhew and his trials and tribulations in London.
-At the start of the story, he is a young businessman, recently moved from Scotland and with a normal life ahead.
-This breaks, however, when he stops to help a mysterious young girl who appears before him, bleeding and weakened, as he walks with his fiancée to dinner to meet her influential boss.
+Richard Mayhew has been living in London for three years and leads a mundane life, working a boring job and being controled by his fiancée Jessica.
+One night on their way to an important dinner with her influential boss they find a wounded homeless young girl who comes out from a door that magically opens on a wall, and when Richard decides to skip the dinner to help her, Jessica ends their engagement in anger.
+The girl begs him not to take her to the hospital, so he takes her to his apartment.

-The morning after Richard rescues the girl, named Door, from the streets, she is greatly recovered and sends him to find the Marquis de Carabas, a man who will be able to help Door escape two infamous (and seemingly inhuman) assassins, the Messrs Croup and Vandemar.
-Richard brings the Marquis back to his apartment to meet Door, only to see both of them vanish immediately.
-Soon after, Richard begins to realise the consequences of his actions.
-He appears to have become invisible; he loses his job, where no one seems to recognise him, and his apartment is rented out to other people.
-His fiancée no longer recognizes him either.
+The next morning the girl, named Door, is greatly recovered and sends a note on a street pigeon for the Marquis de Carabas, a man whom her father had told her to contact if she ever was in danger.
+Two sadistic and seemingly inhuman assassins, the Messrs Croup and Vandemar, who have been chasing Door after murdering her family, come to Richard's door looking for her, but she uses her ability to open doors to hide from them.
+At Richard's insistence, she reluctantly reveals that she comes from London Below.
+The Marquis arrives to pick her up, and they disappear after she apologizes to Richard, the reason which he finds soon after: Richard has become a no-person, invisible to most people and a stranger to his acquaintances; he loses his job, and his apartment is rented out to other people.

 Determined to set things right, Richard tries to enter the world of London Below in search of Door.
 He finds a tramp from Below, who is the only person able to see him, and recites the name of the Floating Market as the only place known to him in underworld.
 The tramp brings Richard to the realm of the Rat-Speakers, who worship and perform tasks for rats.
 They attempt to assault and rob Richard, but follow orders from the master rat and let him free.
-He then travels across the mysterious Night's Bridge, whose darkness kills Richard's Rat-Speaker guide, Anaesthesia.
+He then travels across the mysterious Knight's Bridge, whose darkness takes Richard's Rat-Speaker guide, Anaesthesia.
 Eventually he arrives at the Floating Market, where he meets again with Door, who is holding an audition for bodyguards.
 Going to the Market, a giant bazaar where people barter for all manner of junk and magical items, Richard realises that London Below is not such a bad place.